-In the last issue of The Journai was printed an article telling how to keep weevils out of corn.
-Mr. P. H. Arant says he has a remedy that will beat it.
-He say that sassafras roots mixed along in the corn will prevent weevils just as effectively as any of fumigation plans recommended by the agricultural county fair held at Chesterfield tion.
-Everybody should attend Mt.
-Croghan at 11 o'clock and last week was the best of all, and most largely attended, represented.
-So you need have service at Pageland at gardless of the low price of cot- n't be afraid you will be better 7 o'clock.
+In the last issue of The Jour- change nal was printed an article telling how to keep weevils out of corn. rescue her husband from the Mr. P. H. Arant says he has a toils of a woman lobbyist in remedy that will beat it.
+He Washington.
+This interesting say that sassafras roots mixed along in the corn will prevent weevils just as effectively as any of fumigation plans recommended by the agricultural county fair held at Chesterfield tion.
+Everybody should attend.
+Mt.
+Croghan at 11 o'clock and last week was the best of all, It is strictly highelass, and the at Zion at 3:15.
+We will also and most largely attended, re-preachers attend.
+So you need-have service at Pageland at gardless of the low price of cot- n't be afraid you will be better 7 o'clock.
 At Mt.
-Croghan and ton.
-The agricultural exhibits than the entertainment.
-Forget at Pageland we will observe the were unusually fine, the poultry two. was good and the live stock or dinary.
-The carnival and the aeroplane added much to the pleasures of the visitors.
+Croghan and and the exhibits by the ladies your troubles for an hour or sacraments of the Lord's Supper. were unusually fine, the poultry two. was good and the live stock or dinary.
+The carnival and the Santord Smith, or Lanes Creek aeroplane added much to the township, died Tuesday mornpleasures of the visitors.

 make it necessary for us to months with cancer of the print eight pages this week, stomach.
 She had been in poor We are endeavoring to give the health for several years, and had news just as usual, in addition been confined to her bed since to this "store news."
 Read all the first of September.
-She was the advertisements carefully, 57 years old, was a consistent sales.
-If you can buy your She was a good wife and mother church for the new year. goods cheaper at a sale, why and she will be missed in the been almost helpless with rhead brothers and sisters; James Cox, Missions, matism for several months.
+She was the advertisements carefully, 57 years old, was a consistent and see if it isn't to your interest member of Union church, and to not go.
+Sorry, as this was to attend one or more of these an excellent christian lady, our first appointment with this sales.
+If you can buy your She was a good wife and mother church for the new year. goods cheaper at a sale, why and she will be missed in the

+Mrs. Minerva Funderburk died at the home of her brother, Mr. John E. Funderburk, at Dudley Monday morning at 1 o'clock.
+She was about 85 the body was laid to rest in the give another program Thanksyears old, and had been in poor health for a long time and had She is survived by the following B. Y. P. U. gave \$2.00 for State been almost helpless with rhenmatism for several months.
 She of Union county, P. M. Cox, of was twice married, the first time Florida, Mrs. B. F. Parker, of a. m. and 7 p. m.
 Offering for union one son was born.
-This son, Robert, was her only held in high esteem by her many lowing children also survive: this the greatest need. acquaintances.
-She was a Mrs Felix Griffin, of Marshville, God gives the best sunshine yesterday morning.
+This son, Robert, was her only Moore, of Wingate, Mrs. Ran-states greatest reed is the Gospel child.
+Her second husband was ford Smith of this county, Mrs. of Jesus Christ.
+So when you Maj.
+Jeremiah Funderburk.
+She V. T. Cheers, of Buford town-make an offering to State Miswas a good woman and was ship.
+Her husband and the fol- sions you are helping to supply held in high esteem by her many lowing children also survive: this the greatest need. acquaintances.
+She was a Mrs Felix Griffin, of Marshville, God gives the best sunshine member of Spring Hill Baptist Cyrus Smith, of Monroe, Roy L. the purest air, the ability to most church in Lancaster county, at Smith, of Pageland, and G. M., out of life.
+What will we give which place the funeral was held Eva, Kate and Alma, who are at him?
+Pennies, nickles, dimes or yesterday morning.